GPUthesteve/AS_A333_P3D_Patch/readme.md

 # Read Me --English ver.--

-# Aerosoft A330 FDE Patch and sound improvements
+# Aerosoft A330 FDE Patch, sound improvements and PFD Rework
-in this patch package, I give you `"A330-343.air"` airfile and `"aircraft_patch.txt"` source patch config file to be used with your `"aircraft.cfg`

 #FDE Improvements :
+in this section, I give you `"A330-343.air"` airfile and `"aircraft_patch.txt"` source patch config file to be used with your `"aircraft.cfg`
 - Fuel Consumption.
 Simply put, it burns fuel like what it should
 - Flight Model and Flight Characteristics, it should behave like every other bus, at least.